simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 <a href="javascript:show('bldc','type');" id="btn-bldc" class="btn btn-type btn-bldc btn-primary">BLDC motors</a>
 <a href ="javascript:show('stepper','type');" id="btn-stepper" class="btn btn-type  btn-stepper"> Stepper motors</a>

-Since the low-side current sense has to be synchornised with PWM of a driver of interest it does not make sense to use it as a stand-alone sensor.
+Since the low-side current sense has to be synchronized with PWM of a driver of interest it does not make sense to use it as a stand-alone sensor.
 But once you have linked the current sense with the `driver` you can use it to read your phase currents, overall current magnitude and DQ currents.

 Reading the phase currents can be done by calling: